-a.
-Go into the $\ensuremath{\textbf{Control}}\xspace$ panel, double-click the $\ensuremath{\textbf{Network}}\xspace$ connections icon b.
-Right-click the Local Area Connection icon and the click Properties.

-c.
-Click Internet Protocol (TCP/IP) and click Properties.
+- a.
+Go into the Control Panel. double-click the Network Connections icon - b.
+Right-click the Local Area Connection icon and the click Properties. - c.
+Click Internet Protocol (TCP/IP) and click Properties. - d.
+Then click Obtain an IP address automatically and click OK.